thinkshout/thinkshout/blog/_posts/2020-05-04-dyslexia-interview.md

 #### Q: If you could get designers and/or developers to make one change to make sites more accessible, what would it be?
 A: Do not use serif fonts or italics!
 Breakup content with images.
 Avoid white backgrounds with black text, too much contrast is hard to read.

-#### Website design is not an ‘or’, but an ‘and’.#### You don’t need to pick aesthetics or usability.
+**Website design is not an ‘or’, but an ‘and’** You don’t need to pick aesthetics or usability.
 If you prioritize accessibility when designing, you can make a beautiful website that is usable, informative, and that has the ability to be accessible to, literally, millions of more people.
 Keep thought and intention at the forefront of your process and, always, prioritize compassion in design.